darraghd493/darraghd493/README.md

 ### Current Projects
 I'm working on a couple of projects usually, currently I'm working on:
-* Henti Client, a Minecraft 1.8.9 utility modification
+* Alyssum, a Minecraft 1.8.9 utility modification

 and other small projects!